 This form is used in instances where a record of performance is necessary to formalize feedback with a student.
 The form is useful as an adjunct to other evaluation tools used for determination of grades – as a way to support your observations, in the event that specific instances need to be recalled.
 The situation is described in the setting, the student action or behavior that was observed is also detailed.
 The behavior should be described in objective terms without judgmental adjectives.
 The evaluator interpretation allows the CI to list possible consequences of the behavior revealing reasons for concern.
 The student and CI both sign the form to indicate that this feedback was shared.
 The student may then make comments if necessary in the final section of the form.

 This form may also prove useful in situations where problematic behaviors in a similar category are observed with a student (i.e. safety issues).
 This is also useful as an adjunct to the typical evaluation done for the school.
 This form is designed to only include a description of the behaviors without any interpretation on the part of the instructor.
 Antecedents refer to events or environmental factors that preceded the behavior.
 Behaviors are described objectively.
-Consequences include any ramifications for the behavior imposed by the CI.
+Consequences include any ramifications for the behavior imposed by the clinical instructor.
 For instance, if a safety problem has been identified and discussed with the student, the critical incident report form could be used.
 After the first additional safety issue occurs, the consequence could be a verbal warning and discussion of reasons for concern, but yet another instance of unsafe behavior could result in a call to the DCE or documentation in the written evaluation.

 This form provides a structure for development of specific objectives and learning activities for exceptional students.
 In the event that you need to use this forms, the student can be actively involved in the process of developing objectives and determining appropriate activities to meet those goals.